bakeryproducts/cpp_serve/README.md

 docker run -p 7081:8181 infer_cpp /src/web/start.sh
 cd infer_cpp/src/web/ && python3 test_api.py
 ```
-cpp web server is original CROW with a lot of fixes, outdated af.
+cpp web server is original [CROW](https://github.com/ipkn/crow) with a lot of fixes, outdated af.
 Ill look for a better/maintained one.
 cpp torch backend is stable 1.13, this one: libtorch-cxx11-abi-shared-with-deps-1.13.1+cpu.zip

 test_api will send N POST json requests with jpg image to the dockerized inferencer.

 Right now its cpu-only JITted resnet18 from torchvision, nothing fancy.
-*Works at speed around 5ms per request*.
+**Works at speed around 5ms per request**.
 Now we need to :
 1. integrate that into whole compose thing that unifies all inferencing engines
 2. do gpu tests
 3. replace crow with something

+* it looks like crow is leaking memory, but there is an [active fork of crow](https://github.com/CrowCpp/Crow) ...